QuestScreen/website/index.md

 permalink: /
 ---
 **Quest Screen** is an app that displays images and information on a screen during pen & paper sessions.
-It has been designed to be installed on a small board (e.g. Raspberry Pi) but you can also run in on your desktop machine or laptop.
+It has been designed to be installed on a small board (e.g. Raspberry Pi) but you can also run it on your desktop machine or laptop.

 <figure class="video-demo">
   <p>JavaScript is required to show video demos</p>